The 10 Best Beginner Heroes for Dota 2

 Whereas Crystal Maiden is fragile and quick to die, Ogre Magi is one of the tankiest supports in the game and is supposed to be played aggressively so you can zone out the enemy while in the lane.

-Once the enemy team starts rotating and pushing the pace, Ogre Magi’s tankiness makes him a less likely target, allowing you to focus on helping out your team the best way that you can.
+Once the enemy team starts rotating and pushing the pace, Ogre Magi’s tackiness makes him a less likely target, allowing you to focus on helping out your team the best way that you can.

 Plus, because it pairs with Hands of Midas, an item used to farm fast, Ogre Magi is the sort of support hero that you can play without necessarily being dirt poor even if you end up buying all of the support items such as Observer Wards and Sentry Wards, among others.

 Ogre Magi is a fairly basic hero that you can rely on for disables and buffs.
-However, once you learn to play the hero right, you could easily floor other Dota 2 players with his spells.
+However, once you learn to play the hero right, you can easily floor other Dota 2 players with his spells.

 3. Wraith King